Đuro Macut

-Đuro Macut (Ђуро Мацут; born 22 November 1963) is a Serbian endocrinologist and academic serving as the prime minister of Serbia since 2025.
-Although not a member of any political party, Macut became one of the founding members of the Movement for the People and the State in March 2025, which is led by President Aleksandar Vučić.
+Đuro Macut (Ђуро Мацут; born 22 November 1963) is a Serbian endocrinologist, academic, and politician serving as the prime minister of Serbia since 2025.
+Although not a member of any political party, Macut co-founded the Movement for the People and the State in March 2025, which was initiated by Aleksandar Vučić, the president of Serbia.
 He is the third independent politician to be nominated to the position of prime minister.

-Born in Belgrade, Macut graduated from the Faculty of Medicine in 1989, later obtaining a doctorate from the institution.
-He first worked as an endocrinologist and researcher, and later became a professor of internal medicine and endocrinology at the Faculty of Medicine in 2013.
+Born in Belgrade, Macut graduated from the Faculty of Medicine of the University of Belgrade in 1989, later obtaining a doctorate from the institution.
+Initially, he worked as an endocrinologist and researcher and later became a professor of internal medicine and endocrinology at the Faculty of Medicine in 2013.
 Politically inexperienced, Macut was nominated by Vučić as a candidate for prime minister in April 2025 and was voted in by the National Assembly of Serbia the same month.

-As prime minister, he initiated meetings with the University of Belgrade rector Vladan Đokić on solving the education crisis started by the anti-corruption protests and expressed support for continuing the accession of Serbia to the European Union.
+As prime minister, he initiated meetings with the University of Belgrade rector Vladan Đokić on solving the education crisis started by the student-led anti-corruption protests, which ended up being successful.
+He hailed it as one his major successful tasks as prime minister.
+His government also tackled the Law on Textbooks and the minimum wage was increased during his first 100 days.
+On foreign policy, he expressed support for continuing the accession of Serbia to the European Union, while also strengthening relations with various other countries.

 Early life and education

 Đuro Macut was born on 22 November 1963 in Belgrade, SR Serbia, SFR Yugoslavia to Serbian parents from the region of Kordun, Croatia.
-His father, Pavle Macut, a former Yugoslav Partisan decorated for his service during the World War II, served as a colonel in the Yugoslav People's Army.
-Macut attended Saint Sava Gymnasium (then called Third Belgrade Gymnasium) in Belgrade and described his school days as significant for his future professional career.
+His father, Pavle Macut, a former Yugoslav Partisan decorated for his service during World War II, served as a colonel in the Yugoslav People's Army.
+Macut attended the Saint Sava Gymnasium (then called the Third Belgrade Gymnasium) in Belgrade, and described his school days as significant for his future professional career.
 He graduated from the Faculty of Medicine of the University of Belgrade in 1989, later obtaining a master's degree in 1995 and a doctorate in 1999.